mdiluz/ttrts/source/README.md

 # Targets
 ### ttrts
-Main TTRTS executable , runs from the command line and acts as client
+Main TTRTS binary, runs from the command line and acts as host for games

-### ttrts-test
+### test (ttrts-test)
-Test executable, to be compiled and run to test various functionality
+Test binary, to be compiled and run to test various functionality

-### ttrts-gen
+### gen (ttrts-gen)
-Binary to generate map example map files
+Binary to generate example map files

 # Libraries
 ### game
-Implementation of the RTS rules and simulation.
+Implementation of the RTS rules and simulation

 ### maths
-simple maths library for 2D calculations and types
+Simple maths library for 2D calculations and types

+### scripts
+Directory of scripts used in build process